hartrusion/PhxNetMod/CODE_OF_CONDUCT.md

 details will be discussed with emotions and disagreements.

 I have chosen to put this up as a code of conduct because I strongly believe that this declaration is fundamental for a peaceful coexistence.
-As the maintainer and author I strongly believe in the importance as human rights and I do expect the same from everybody who wants to work with me.